brainstormforce/customizer-search/readme.txt

 1. Search field will appear when in the customizer.

 == Changelog ==

+= 1.1.1 =
+- Highlight the characters that are matched in the results.
+- Auto focus the search input when the search icon is clicked.

 = 1.1.0 =
 - Rewrite the search logic to improve the search results.